To support student safety, Carmel Creek will be enforcing a No Dogs on Campus policy.

 - Follow the instructions of the Safety Director or Staff Member.
 Remember, these methods are for the safety of your child and the benefit of everyone.

 - Drop-off and Pick-up zones are for this purpose only.
 These areas will open at 8:15 am and 2:35 pm.
 If you need to enter the building or grounds for any reason, you MUST park your car.
 You CANNOT leave it for any reason in these zones.

 - If for any reason your child is not present for pick-up, proceed to vacate the pick-up zone.
 No waiting will be allowed in these zones.
 You MUST vacate and re-enter the zone when your child is ready.

 - Teachers will bring Kindergarteners to the kindergarten playground.

-- Teachers will excuse 2nd and 3rd grade students to the west pick-up zone.
+- Teachers will excuse 3rd grade students to the west pick-up zone.

 - Students must use the crosswalks to cross streets.
 Jaywalking will result in a student detention.

 - We recommend you discuss the dismissal/pickup plan with your child(ren).